Implicant

-In Boolean logic, the term implicant has either a generic or a particular meaning.
+In Boolean logic, the term implicant has either a generic or a particular use.
 In the generic use, it refers to the hypothesis of an implication (implicant).
 In the particular use, a product term (i.e., a conjunction of literals) P is an implicant of a Boolean function F, denoted $P \le F$, if P implies F (i.e., whenever P takes the value 1 so does F).